 6. Get a better chair and multiple

 One of the investments you can make is to get a better chair and/or even multiple.
 However, do note that a chair doesn't fix your posture.
-It just incentivize you to have a better posture.
+It just incentivizes you to have a better posture.

 So what kind of chairs?
-Well that depends on you and your budget.
+Well, that depends on you and your budget.
 But don't think your one wooden chair that can't adjust anything is good enough.
 For my home office, I use one of IKEA's chairs MARKUS.
 Don't think it is too expensive and does that job well enough.

 Should you settle in only one chair?
 My advice is no. The human body was never designed to be in a certain position for a long time.
 So you should switch chairs once in a while.
 Next to my IKEA MARKUS chair I also have a kneeling chair from Cinius.
-The kneeling chair is a bit personal preference.
+The kneeling chair is a bit of personal preference.
 They promote something called active sitting.
-Which means you use more muscles to sit compared to a normal sitting position.
+This means you use more muscles to sit compared to a normal sitting position.

 (Still take breaks to walk)